‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 Budgetary proposals

-Unveiling the budgetary measures on Friday, Dar announced the government’s proposal to increase the salaries of government employees by 30pc-35pc and a 17.5pc in the pensions of the retired persons.
+Unveiling the budgetary measures on Friday, Dar had announced the government’s proposal to increase the salaries of government employees by 30pc-35pc and 17.5pc in the pensions of retired persons.

-There would be a raise of 35pc in the salaries of employees from grade 1-16 and 30 per cent to grade 17-22 employees aimed at increasing their purchase power.
+There would be a raise of 35pc in the salaries of employees from grades 1-16 and 30pc to grades 17-22 employees aimed at increasing their purchase power.

 Besides that, the government proposed to fix the minimum pension at Rs 12,000 and raised the minimum monthly wage from Rs 25,000 to Rs 32,000.